e-Spirit/javascript-content-api-library/dev/README.md

 These will be loaded during execution.

+To install all needed dependencies run `npm install` before you start the service.

 To start the test environment, you can enter the `npm run dev` in the terminal.
 This command is started via [nodemon](https://www.npmjs.com/package/nodemon), so a hot-reload is included.